My Ultimate Reading List

 The Go Programming Language (Donovan and Kernighan)

 - If Kernighan wrote The C programming Language like this, I see why it’s a classic.
-Fantastic explainations.
+Fantastic explanations.

 -